-Source: FinScope Tanzania 2017 April-July A little over 2 out of 10 adult Tanzanians are likely to have at least a secondary school education, the rest have no more than primary school education and 15% have not attained any formal education.
+Source: FinScope Tanzania 2017 April-July A little over 2 out of 10 adult Tanzanians are likely to have at least a secondary school education.
+The rest have no more than primary school education and 15% have not attained any formal education.
 This is very important when designing financial services for them.
-This message will be reinforced further when analysing their literacy and numeracy competencies.
+This message is reinforced further in analysis of literacy and numeracy competencies.